agiliq/vizbi_help/README.md

   - Now click on the graph icon on the **Visualization container** and choose your Visualization.
   - Repeat the above two steps if you want to add more visualizations
   - Finally click on the Save Storyboard button below to save and create your Storyboard.

 2. What is a storyboard?

+  Basically, Storyboard is a set of related visualizations, it can help you plan and organize your visualizations

 3. What can I add to a storyboard?

+  You can add your Visualizations to a Storyboard

 Datasources